CyberSyam007/Sudden-Network-Slowdown-Incident/README.md

 ```

 ### **Timeline Overview**
-1. **🔍 first-test was found failing several connection requests against itself and another host on the same network.**
+1. **🔍 first-test with ip 10.0.0.234 was found failing several connection requests against itself and another host on the same network.**

    **Detection Query (KQL):**
    ```kql